Matt99170/Matt99170.github.io/_posts/2022-11-14-Project3-blog-post.md

 * what was the most difficult part for you?

-The most difficult part was definately the automation to have all different data_channel_is_* render and updated for the relevant data.
+The most difficult part was definately the automation to have all six different data_channel_is_* renderd and updated for the relevant data.

 * what are your big take-aways from this project?

-My biggest take aways are to get started earlier, and even though the main purpose of automation in this project is to generate the six different data_channel_is_* markdown reports automatically, I definately felt that the writing code to automate and testing it felt more difficult than just doing the analysis six times.
+Even though automation is supposed to "make life easier" during this project I questioned on many occasions whether or not writing code to automate is actually easier or more difficult than just doing the analysis six times.
+Definately next time it should be easier since I have some experience now.

 [Rendered github pages repository](https://)